Cook County Divorce Attorneys

 Legal Representation While Getting Divorced in Cook County

 Divorce involves the legal dissolution of marriage.
-There are many reasons why a married couple may choose to divorce and those reasons are unique to each couple and each marriage.
+There are many reasons why a married couple may choose to divorce, and those reasons are unique to each couple and each marriage.
 Some common reasons for divorce include: infidelity; financial disputes; domestic violence/abuse; personality clashes; and/or even just falling out of love.
-Regardless of the reason, however, divorce is sometimes the best decision people can make for the good of themselves and their family.
+Regardless of the reason, however, divorce is sometimes the best decision people can make for the good of themselves and their families.
 But divorce is very complicated.
 A person cannot just decide to get a divorce and be done with it.
-In order to ensure that you can move on and be financially secure in the future, it is important to retain the services of an experienced Illinois divorce lawyer.
+In order to ensure that you can move on and be financially secure in the future, it is important to retain the services of an experienced Cook County divorce lawyer.

-Fault vs. No Fault Divorce
+Fault vs. No-Fault Divorce

 The divorce process begins when one spouse files for Dissolution of Marriage.
 In Illinois, divorce may be filed as a "no-fault" or "at-fault" divorce.
 If it is an at-fault divorce, then the spouse who filed must prove that his or her spouse is, in fact, "at-fault" for the failure of the marriage in a way recognized by Illinois law.
 In a no-fault divorce, the filing spouse merely cites "irreconcilable differences."
 Most divorces in Illinois are no-fault.